Travel health: How to find quality care abroad

 - contact information for your physicians in the U.S.

 You can find several online services and apps that allow you to upload your medical records.
-Another option is to work with a health advisor who can make sure your records are carefully reviewed to ensure accuracy and stored in a secure universal medical record that can be accessed in minutes by your treating physician anywhere in the world.
+Another option is to work with a health advisor who can make sure your records are carefully reviewed to ensure accuracy and stored in a secure curated medical record that can be accessed in minutes by your treating physician anywhere in the world.